giovannimasi/DiCTAr_Labs/Davide_C/theory/1_DoF_Explained.md

 ## Analyse steady state requirements
 Now real analysis starts.
 In this case, we are interested in computing steady state requirements, that means the requirements that our controller must satisfy when all the transitories are ended.
-In this section we have to concentrate on the number of poles in 1 that our plant G has and our controller C must have.
+In this section we have to concentrate on the number of poles in $z=1$ that our plant G has and our controller C must have.
-Let's start by our plant, we can easily see the number of
+Let's start by our plant, we can easily see the number of using Matlab function `zpkdata`.
+The syntax is `[zG, pG, kG = zpkdata(G, 'v')`